harness/developer-hub/docs/continuous-integration/use-ci/optimize-and-more/ci-env-var.md

 sidebar_position: 50
 ---

-This topic describes the Harness CI built-in environment variables<!--, particularly those prefixed by `DRONE_`, as well as some `HARNESS_` variables and other environment variables relevant to CI-->.
+This topic describes some Harness CI built-in environment variables.
 These variables contain information about the build, such as how the build started, codebase information, build infrastructure, step identifiers, and more.
 These are [pipeline variables](/docs/platform/variables-and-expressions/harness-variables#pipeline), and they are available to all stages and steps in the pipeline.

+Additional environment variables can be present based on your build infrastructure and pipeline configuration.
+You can use a `printenv` command in a [Run step](/docs/continuous-integration/use-ci/run-step-settings.md) to get a list of environment variables.

 ## Reference environment variables

-You can reference Harness CI environment variables through:
+You can reference Harness CI environment variables through either:

-* Direct reference in shell commands, when available, such as `HARNESS_BUILD_ID`.
+* Direct reference in scripts and commands, when available, such as `machine ${DRONE_NETRC_MACHINE}`.
-* Equivalent [Harness expressions](/docs/platform/variables-and-expressions/harness-variables), such as `<+pipeline.sequenceId>` for `HARNESS_BUILD_ID`, or many of the [CI codebase expressions](/docs/continuous-integration/use-ci/codebase-configuration/built-in-cie-codebase-variables-reference).
+* Equivalent [Harness expressions](/docs/platform/variables-and-expressions/harness-variables), such as `<+pipeline.sequenceId>` for `HARNESS_BUILD_ID`.

 ## Variable resolution

-The value of environment variables depends on the build conditions.
-A variable is resolved only if the build includes the necessary information for that variable. <!--For example, `DRONE_PULL_REQUEST` is only resolved if the build started from a pull request.
-Builds that aren't started from a PR won't have a PR number to assign to that variable.-->
+The value of an environment variable depends on the build conditions.
+A variable is resolved only if the build includes the necessary information for that variable.

+For example, `DRONE_PULL_REQUEST` is only resolved if the build started from a pull request.
+Builds that aren't started from a PR won't have a PR number to assign to that variable.

-### Manual builds
+### Environment variable values in manual builds

 Manual builds occur when you manually run a pipeline from within Harness.
-You can select a branch, PR, or tag to build.
+If your pipeline has a [codebase configuration](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase.md), you can select a branch, PR, or tag to build.

 * **Manual branch builds:** Manually run a pipeline and select the **Git Branch** build type.
 Harness looks for the source code attached to the specified **Branch Name**, and it clones that specific source code for the build.
 * **Manual pull request (PR) builds**: Manually run a pipeline and select the **Git Pull Request** build type.
 Harness looks for the source code attached to the specified **Pull Request Number**, and it clones that specific source code for the build.